shivax-21/Pumpkin-Price-Prediction-Model/README.md

 ## Features
 * Linear Regression: A model to understand the linear relationship between the features and pumpkin prices.
 * Polynomial Regression: A more complex model to capture non-linear relationships and improve prediction accuracy.
+## Tools & Libraries
+#### Here’s what I used to bring this project to life:
+* Python: The core programming language.
+* Jupyter Notebook: For coding and experimenting.
+* Pandas: To handle and explore the data.
+* Numpy: For all the number crunching.
+* Scikit-learn: To build and evaluate the models.